acktsap/junit-repeat-runner/README.md

 }
 ```

-Repeat test method with parallelism.
+Repeat a test method in parallel.

 ```java
 @RunWith(RepeatRunner.class)